mbeutel/intervals/README.md

 in C++.

 Unlike for real numbers, the relational comparison of intervals is ambiguous.
-Given two intervals U = [0, 2] and V = [1, 3], what would "U < V" mean?
-Two possible interpretations are often referred to as "possibly", equivalent to "∃u∈U ∃v∈V: u < v", and "certainly", equivalent to "∀u∈U ∀v∈V: u < v".
+Given two intervals 𝑈 = [0, 2] and 𝑉 = [1, 3], what would "𝑈 < 𝑉" mean?
+Two possible interpretations are often referred to as "possibly", equivalent to "∃𝑢∈𝑈 ∃𝑣∈𝑉: 𝑢 < 𝑣", and "certainly", equivalent to "∀𝑢∈𝑈 ∀𝑣∈𝑉: 𝑢 < 𝑣".

 Both interpretations have their uses.
 However, we found that just having relational predicates adhere to one of the given interpretations leads to logical inconsistencies and brittle code.
 In pursuing our goal